tnichols217/notes/APBiology/7/Notes/Activities/3 - Allele and Phenotype Frequencies in Rock Pocket Mouse.md

 	3. $DD=61\%$
 5. Dark colored, as on the light colored ground, there is still a whole 20% of dark colored mice, whilst on the dark ground, there is only 5% light colored mice.
 This likely means that dark ground has a higher pressure to have dark colored fur
 6. Their visibility to predators and therefore survival before reproduction
 7. This shows that natural selection is nonrandom and can indeed happen similarly in two separate places individually.
-Similar factors will p
+Similar factors will likely produce similar results through evolution and natural selection.
+8. We need to see how the color changes over time to see if any adaptation is actually happening.
+If it does not change then there is no pressure acting upon the population and